 Thus began a long period in my life (about 15 years) where I just totally got into the ordinary world (although I did continue Zen meditation), focusing on career, spending time travelling around the globe, just soaking up other cultures and exploring the human experience in all its variety, enjoying all that incarnated life had to offer.
 I bought and sold homes, became a big success in my career, stocked a wine cellar, and totally threw myself into the objective world.

-Nevertheless, I noticed that I would be drawn into that Void “state” occasionally in meditation, and although it was strange at first coming back into normal waking consciousness, I eventually began to adapt to the transition.
+Nevertheless, I noticed that I would be drawn into that Void “state” of impersonal awake awareness in meditation, and although it was strange at first coming back into normal waking consciousness, I eventually began to adapt to the transition.
 As time went on, I found that I could almost merge the two states in the midst of everyday life.
-As long as I didn’t fixate on any particular issue, I was able to keep a non-dwelling consciousness, and in the midst of that, the Void “state” would rise to the forefront.
+As long as I didn’t fixate on any particular issue, I was able to keep a non-dwelling consciousness, and in the midst of that, the open empty spaciousness of the Void “state” would rise to the forefront.
 Otherwise, it remained in the background, but informing all that appeared in consciousness.
 Everything became transparent, anything could be manifested, and yet nothing made any difference.
 It was like an absorbing movie that would be utterly forgotten the next day.

 This provided a particular perspective on events, experiences, and relationships with the so-called ‘world”.
 I could recognize how it was all arising from thought-energy, and thus was a constant creation, held together by the power of that thought-energy.
 It was not a fixed or stable thing at all, but in each “moment”, became a whole new creation, as the thought-energy morphed kaleidoscopically.
 There was in fact no solid material world, just a subjective creation endlessly modifying itself, and yet although I could see the function, I still had not touched on the Basis for it, the motive that compelled the universal unfolding.
 In retrospect, if someone had told me it was Love, I would not have really understood, since that was still just a concept for me, although at the time I actually believed I had some grasp on what Love was all about.
 Silly boy!